isaigb/ses_proxy/README.md

 # SES Proxy
 The goal of this project was to develop a proxy measure for socioeconomic status using the Census' publicly available American Community Survey (ACS) data.
+The proxy is intended for use in higher education research where zip code data are available but financial aid/income data are not.
 A technical memo is currently in progress and will be linked to from here once it is completed and published online.

 Because I currently work primarily with Stata users, the Stata code found here serves as ground truth for what I did for this project and will be the code that will remain with the research team moving forward.
 There is also an R script that downloads ACS data from the Census API.